01-edu/public/subjects/ai/neural-networks/README.md

 ---

-# Exerice 2: Neural network
+# Exercise 2: Neural network

 The goal of this exercise is to understand how to combine three neurons to form a neural network.
-A neural newtwork is nothing else than neurons connected together.
+A neural network is nothing else than neurons connected together.
 As shown in the figure the neural network is composed of **layers**:

 - Input layer: it only represents input data. **It doesn't contain neurons**.
 - Output layer: it represents the last layer.
 It contains a neuron (in some cases more than 1).